strugglehonor/README.md/README.md

 ### Hi.
 My name is Zijian Su.
 I am a Backend Engineer.
-I use Golang, Python.
+I use Golang, Python, C++.
 And I focus on K8s.

 * 🍎 I interned at Tusimple which is an American AI driverless company.
 * ⛷ I worked on CICD, K8s and Go developed as an intern.